 Amazon is not the only marketplace that requires liability insurance.
 Here are a few of the major ones that will also want to see your certificate of insurance.

-What Will Happen if Amazon Sellers Don’t Have Insurance by September 1st, 2021?
+What Will Happen if Amazon Sellers Don’t Have Insurance After Their 30-Day Notice?

-Update August 31st, 2021: After speaking with one of the Amazon insurance providers, they have revealed that Amazon is planning to send out an email a week or two after September 1st for all those who did not comply, giving a 30-day final notice for compliance.
+Update: After speaking with one of the Amazon insurance providers, they have revealed that Amazon is planning to send out an e-mail a week or two after September 1 for all those who did not comply, giving a 30-day final notice for compliance.
 This is much more serious.
 Will they suspend your account after that 30-day notice?
-That is not clear.
+That is not likely, but limited access to funds may be an option.
 Will foreign sellers in some countries be given more time because it is harder to obtain insurance?
 That is possible.
 Could the 30-day notice change to a 60-day notice?
-That is possible but don’t count on it.
+That is possible.

 Timing is Key